mohammadmusaei/AxiomScheduler/README.md

 # Axiom Scheduler

-Axiom scheduler is an angular base scheduler component use [Momentjs](https://momentjs.com/).
+Axiom scheduler is an angular scheduler component use [Momentjs](https://momentjs.com/).

 ### Usage